MichaelPatrickEllard/XCatalog/README.md

 - SwitchViewController -- Mike Ellard
 - TextFieldViewController - Mike Mehr (partial)
 - TextViewController - TODO: Effort = ?
-- WebViewController - TODO: Effort = 2
+- WebViewController - Mike Mehr (partial, not quite working yet)

 This project is a hack-athon project for iOSDevCamp 2015.  iOSDevCamp is awesome!
 You should go!